 The next step was about installing SD2IEC because WHY NOT? :>

 I’ve created my layout for this handy device.

 You can get one through an online store here

 The second unit was slightly different because of the larger/older mainboard.

-I started off with SD2IEC.
-I wanted to mount it in a similar way as in VIC no.1 but that large black radiator was preventing an easy connection.
-I had to prepare slightly bent pin headers for LED and TACT switch and I must admit that did the trick nicely.
+I started with SD2IEC.
+I wanted to mount it similarly as in VIC no.1 but that large black radiator was preventing a nice placement.
+Instead, I prepared a slightly bent pin header for the LED and the TACT switch and I must admit that did the trick nicely.

-Wendell wanted one of VICs for himself and the second unit for The 8-Bit Guy
+Wendell wanted one of the VICs for himself and the second unit for The 8-Bit Guy

 I was like!
-OMG great idea and decided that I'll share costs of this unit.
+OMG great idea and decided that I’ll share the costs of this unit.